blazegraph/database/bigdata/src/resources/deployment/vagrant/systap-aws-bigdata-ha/README.txt

 -------------
 The "Boto" python library for the AWS API must be installed in order to instantiate the cluster.
 If not already installed:

+  % sudo pip install pycrypto
-  % pip install boto
+  % sudo pip install boto

 alternately:

-  % easy_install boto
+  % sudo easy_install boto

 If while running the python scripts the error message appears "ImportError: No module named boto", you will need to set the